HighIander/mattermost-exporter/README.md

 ## Installation

-0. Download all files from this repository into a directory on your computer, e.g. to [downloads/mattermost-exporter]
+0. Download all files from this repository into a directory on your computer, e.g. to [downloads/mattermost-exporter].
+You can download a zip file and extract it on your computer from the latest release here: https://github.com/HighIander/mattermost-exporter/releases

 ### Chrome/Edge